gaurityagi21/Movie-Genre-Classification/README.md

 # Movie Genre Classification

-This project aims to classify movie plots into different genres using machine learning techniques.
+This project uses machine learning techniques to classify movie plots into different genres.
 It involves preprocessing text data, training a Logistic Regression model on TF-IDF features, and evaluating the model's performance.

 ## Project Structure

 - `genre_classification.ipynb`: Jupyter notebook containing the code for data preprocessing, model training, and evaluation.
 - `requirements.txt`: List of dependencies required to run the code.
-- `README.md`: This file, providing an overview of the project.
+- `README.md`: This file, provides an overview of the project.

 ## Dataset